 Volunteers are the heart and soul of prairie restoration at Nachusa.
 Whether it’s harvesting, planting, educating, monitoring, photographing, repairing, or advocating, you’ll discover a role that fits your passion and schedule.

-In 2015-2016, Friends had 40 Voting Members as well as 200 additional donors committed to conserving Nachusa Grasslands.
+In 2018-2019, Friends had 50 Voting Members who donated to Friends and volunteered at the preserve as well as 186 additional supporters committed to conserving Nachusa Grasslands.

 Volunteers gave an amazing 15,000 hours at the preserve last year.

-Friends offers opportunities to volunteers outside on the prairie or inside with social and administrative tasks.
+Friends offers opportunities to volunteer outside on the prairie or inside with social and administrative tasks.
 Your stewardship will make an important difference.

 Friends and The Nature Conservancy